Torn disc risk factors, symptoms and treatments

 Because of the degenerative nature of this condition, there are certain lifestyle habits that increase a person’s risk of developing a torn disc.
 While not all torn discs can be prevented, it is important to know what habits may be making you more susceptible to this condition and what you can do to attempt to prevent or postpone it.

-The natural aging process is one of the most common causes of a torn disc and is, obviously, one of the risk factors that is unavoidable.
-Between the ages of 30 and 50, intervertebral discs begin to deteriorate from the continued stress and pressure that is placed on them.
-These changes can make a disc more susceptible to developing a tear.
+The natural aging process of the spine is one of the most common causes of a torn disc and is, obviously, one of the risk factors that is unavoidable.
 Though aging is inevitable, the following torn disc risk factors can be avoided:

 - Smoking — Smoking reduces oxygen levels in the blood and deprives intervertebral discs of essential nutrients.